ttscoff/bunch/bunch-files/scripts/applescript.md

     * MyScript.scpt "argument 1" argument\ 2

+Scripts run using `*` commands are monitored like shell scripts, and show up under the "🔴 Shell Scripts" menu.

 ## Running with Automator

-You can also wrap the AppleScript in an Automator Workflow and [run it using `&` commands]({{ site.baseurl }}/docs/bunch-files/automator-workflows).
+You can also wrap the AppleScript in an Automator Workflow and [run it using `&` commands]({{ site.baseurl }}/docs/bunch-files/scripts/automator-workflows).
 This also makes it easy to use variables and control where output goes.